Rocket from the Crypt: Signing to Vagrant

-Demise
+Breakup

 In August 2005, after breaking up Hot Snakes, Reis announced that Rocket from the Crypt would play their final show that Halloween in San Diego.
+Reis has stated that he personally felt that since the band members could no longer maintain their "strenuous, military-like" daily practice sessions, and "we approached [the band] with so much zeal that anything less than the way we approached it in the past meant it wasn't the same band, pretty much," and felt keeping the gang going in that state was a waste of time.
+The idea of being a band that got together one day a week and practiced a couple of times before a show – it seemed like that wasn’t what we were about.
+It was no longer the same thing."

 After a final east coast performance in New York, they played a farewell show before a capacity crowd at the Westin Horton Plaza Hotel in downtown San Diego on Halloween, which was filmed for a DVD release.

 Following the band's breakup Reis focused his energy on running Swami Records and continued to play with the Sultans until their breakup in January 2007.
 He then formed The Night Marchers, with whom he currently performs.
 Reichert founded and runs the online merchandise company Merch Lackey.
 O'Beirne teaches project management and marketing at a San Diego high school, while Crane left San Diego semi-permanently for Belize.
 Stamets continues to perform in San Diego-area bands such as Beehive & the Barracudas.
 Rubalcaba became part-owner of the independent record store Thirsty Moon Records in the Hillcrest area of San Diego and plays with the bands Earthless and Off!.
 He also joined Reis in the Sultans for infrequent performances until that group's breakup in January 2007.

 Swami Records released a "rough cut" of the Rocket from the Crypt farewell concert DVD in October 2006, but a fire at the offices of Fourth Project, the video company producing the DVD, pushed back the final version.
 It was eventually released in February 2008 as a CD/DVD set entitled R.I.P.
 A third installment in their rarities series, All Systems Go 3, was released on August 28, 2008.
 A fourth, and final, volume of the All Systems Go series is in the works, and will be a CD/DVD set.